parrondo/mql5-json-api/README.md

 All data that come through `Data socket` have an `error` param.
 This param will have `true` key if somethng goes wrong.
 Also, there will be `description` and `function` params.
 They will hold information about error and the name of the function with error.

-This information also applies to the trade commannds.
+This information also applies to the trade commands.
 See [MQL5 docs](https://www.mql5.com/en/docs/constants/errorswarnings/enum_trade_return_codes) for possible server answers.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.